What Is A Commonplace Book?

 They are repositories of knowledge, experiences, and self-improvement.

 Ryan Holiday explains in his article what a commonplace book is:

 A commonplace book is a central resource or depository for ideas, quotes, anecdotes, observations and information you come across during your life and didactic pursuits.

 This practice is a form of self-definition.
 A reflection of your character and personality.
 The subjects you are passionate about and the ones you ignore.

 What you chose to share says a lot about you.

-Here are some of the benefits that I found critical:
+Here are the benefits I found critical:

 - Creativity: it helps you synthesize information quicker.
 Creative thinking comes from connecting disparate ideas from different areas of knowledge.
-If your work requires some kind of content creation, this could be a game changer for you.

 Don’t just say you have read books.
 Show that through them you have learned to think better, to be a more discriminating and reflective person.
 Books are the training weights of the mind.